Flederossi/aoc/README.md

-# aoc2022
+# aoc
-My solutions for the advent of code in 2022
+My solutions for advent of code